-The following guidance is provided for those practising in the Supreme Court including the Court of Appeal, Commercial Court, Common Law Division, Cost Court and Probate in the current coronavirus (COVID-19) environment.
+The following guidance is provided for those practising in the Supreme Court including the Commercial Court, Common Law Division, Cost Court and Probate in the current coronavirus (COVID-19) environment.

 Last updated 7 May 2020